uvaai/ml2/99 Exam/40 Practice/content.md

 (a) Draw a ReLU activation function.
 Then, use this graph to explain why this activation works better for very deep networks than the Sigmoid activation.

-(b) How does stochastic gradient descent differ from regular (full-batch) gradient descent, and for which of these would you expect more improvement in the network with a single step?
+(b) How does stochastic gradient descent differ from regular (full-batch) gradient descent?
+And, for which of these two methods would you expect to see more improvement in the network with a single step?
 Explain your answers.

 (c) List three possible methods to reduce overfitting in a neural network.
 For each method, also briefly explain why it reduces overfitting.